THE TRAVELLING HISTORIAN -- EASTER ISLAND

 A Stunning Stone Giant

-The destruction of their civilization is thought to have occurred largely from over-population and the ruination of the island's natural resources including wood which they squandered by denuding the islands palm trees to roll these statues about the island.
-When Europeans arrived in the 17th century no palm trees remained.
-The people wasted their energies and nature's reserves on useless statues, many of which were later destroyed and buried as the various tribes slaughtered each for hatred and hunger that led eventually to cannibalism.
-Ultimately this resulted in the destruction and disappearance of their society, nothing of which remains but these mute monsters, mindless memories of a failed civilization. .
+The destruction of their civilization is thought to have occurred largely from over-population, loss of natural resources and the ruination by rats of the island's trees.
+When Europeans arrived in the 17th century, no palm trees remained.
+The people wasted their energies and nature's reserves on useless statues, many of which were later destroyed and buried as the various tribes slaughtered each other out of hatred and hunger, which led eventually to cannibalism.
+Ultimately this resulted in the destruction and disappearance of their society, nothing of which remains today but these mute monsters, providing mindless memories of a failed civilization. .

-The Moai were located on platforms along the seashore always facing inward.
-Some wore what look like 'hats' called topknots, which were not hats but hair representing the way chiefs plaited and coiled their hair on top of their heads.
+The moai were located on platforms along the seashore always facing inward.
+Some wore what look like 'hats' called topknots, which were not hats at all, but hair representing the way chiefs plaited and coiled their hair on top of their heads.
+The folk on the island were intrigued by hats and their first foreign visitors discovered they would do anything to have a hat.

 photo by G.Wilson